 Job prospects Distribution And Transport Logistics Technician in Alberta

-Job opportunities for Supervisors, supply chain, tracking and scheduling co-ordination occupations (NOC 1215) are fair in Alberta over the next 3 years.
+Job opportunities for Supervisors, supply chain, tracking and scheduling co-ordination occupations (NOC 1215) are good in Alberta over the next 3 years.
 These job prospects are also applicable to people working as a distribution and transport logistics technician.

 Job opportunities in Alberta